 and serves as the agency's principal public gateway.

-The information below is based on public knowledge about NSA products,
+The information below is based on publicly available information about NSA

 The NSA headquarters in Fort Meade (Maryland, USA)

 The cryptologic history of the NSA is layed out in several (internal)

 publications that have been written over the years by NSA historians.

 In recent years, the NSA has (partly) declassified some of these

 publications, in particular the ones regarding WWII, the Cold War

 These documents are available for download from the

 Depending on the required (and allowed) level of security, the NSA has